Petras Raslanas

-Petras Raslanas (Пётр Петрович Раслан; March 25, 1914 – 2002) was a Lithuanian Communist.
+Petras Raslanas (Пётр Петрович Раслан; March 25, 1914 – 2002) was a Lithuanian communist.
 He worked for the Soviet security agencies (NKVD, MGB, KGB) achieving the rank of colonel in the Lithuanian SSR from 1940 to 1969.
 As a person responsible for the Rainiai massacre, he was convicted of the crime of genocide by independent Lithuania in 2001.
+He died in Russia as a free man.

 Early life

 Raslanas was born on March 25, 1914, in Riga (in the then Governorate of Livonia of the Russian Empire) to an ethnic Lithuanian family.
 According to his memoirs, due to financial struggles, he was forced to work at a young age and could not finish primary school.
 In 1927, at the age of 13, he got a job at a metalworking workshop in Rokiškis which brought him into contact with communist activists.

 He joined the Lithuanian Komsomol in 1931 which was an illegal organization in Lithuania.
 For communist activities, he was imprisoned by Lithuania in 1932–1938.
 He joined the Communist Party of Lithuania in 1938 and became a member of the Central Committee of the Lithuanian Komsomol.